-The story of Olive Oil
+The Story of Tuscany’s Olive Oil

-The best type of soil to plant them in is clay or good loamy soil with plenty of drainage, although it is true that olive trees can still thrive in difficult conditions there is no guarantee of a reliable crop each year.
-It is essential that the trees have good irrigation throughout the growing season in order to maximise their yield.
-Olives crop, on the previous year's growth; therefore, annual pruning is essential for maintaining the health of the tree, ensuring an annual crop and encouraging an even fruit set throughout the tree.
+The best type of soil to plant the trees in is clay or good loamy soil with plenty of drainage.
+Although olive trees can thrive in difficult conditions, there is no guarantee of a reliable crop each year.
+It is essential that the trees have good irrigation throughout the growing season to maximise their yield.
+Olives are produced on the previous year's growth; therefore, annual pruning is essential for maintaining the health of the tree, ensuring an annual crop and encouraging an even fruit set.

 Olives are picked by hand to minimise damage to the fruit and then washed to remove any dirt and dust.
 Within 24 to 48 hours of being harvested, the olives, including the skin and stones, are crushed into a pulp by a stone mill or metal grinder.
 This pulp is then pressed using a traditional wooden or modern hydraulic press.
 This is the first pressing and strict guidelines must be adhered to during this process.
 In order to label a bottle “first cold pressing”, or in the case of an industrial process “cold extraction”, EU guidelines state that the olives must be pressed at a temperature below 27C.